verlok/vanilla-lazyload/README.md

 }
 ```

-Furthermore, if we are using the `show_while_loading` option, we need to deal with a Firefox anomaly that still shows the  "broken image" icon while the image is loading.
+Furthermore, if we are using the `show_while_loading` option (which defaults to `true`), we need to deal with a Firefox anomaly that still shows the "broken image" icon while the image is loading.
 The CSS code that does this trick is the following:

 ```css
 /* Fixes Firefox anomaly */